Brewers vs. Guardians Player Props Betting Odds

-Player prop bet options for Jose Ramirez, Christian Yelich and others are available when the Cleveland Guardians host the Milwaukee Brewers at Progressive Field on Saturday at 4:10 PM ET.
+Player prop betting options for Jose Ramirez, Christian Yelich and others are available in the Cleveland Guardians-Milwaukee Brewers matchup at Progressive Field on Sunday, starting at 1:40 PM ET.

 Bet on this matchup or its props with BetMGM!